Down in Louisville, Kentucky, USA lives Mr.

 Is the man who thinks he can.

-I make bold to say ‘You have within you all the power you need with which to get whatever you want or need in this world, and about the best way to avail yourself of this power is to believe in yourself.
+you need with which to get whatever you want or need in this world, and about

 "Know thyself, man; know thyself."